planctus/europa/README.md

   will only be downloaded once.
 When a new build is started in the future the download will be skipped, unless this file is deleted manually.
 * `vendor/`: Composer dependencies and autoloader.

+### 7. Deployment on acquia cloud
+The stage environment for the DT projects is in the acquia cloud, in order to stage also the styleguide we include that in the package we submit to acquia.
+If you intend to deploy on acquia, you will need npm to be installed on your system and you need to run the npm install in the root folder of the Europa theme before attempting it.

 ## Tips and tricks